The Chair of the Council

 On ceremonial occasions male Lord-Lieutenants wear uniform, women a special badge.

-The Lord-Lieutenant is supported by a Vice Lord-Lieutenant and by Deputy Lieutenants, whom she appoints from people who have rendered particular service to the County in a variety of ways, the number depending on the size of population.
+The Lord-Lieutenant is supported by a Vice Lord-Lieutenant and by Deputy Lieutenants, who she appoints from people who have rendered particular service to the county in a variety of ways, the number depending on the size of population.
 There are normally between 30 and 40 Deputy Lieutenants.

 The High Sheriff of Somerset